 In 1917-1918, the Khalifa was in his second wife’s living quarters and was walking out of the wash room and noticed a 10-12 year old girl (Syedah Maryam) playing in his courtyard.
 He asked his second wife (Amtul Haye) as to who she was.
-She told him that this was the daughter of Dr Syed Abdus Sattar Shah.
+She told him that this was the daughter of Dr Syed Abdus Sattar Shah and how the 2nd Khalifa’s brother Mirza Mubarak Ahmad had married her in 1906-1907.
 He married her 3 years later (1921), she was barely 12-14 years old, the Khalifa was 35.
 She was given private quarters and thus moved in with the Khalifa at his mansion at Qadian.
-3 years later, Amtul Haye died mysteriously.
+3 years later, in 1924, Amtul Haye died mysteriously.
 Nevertheless, she had her first child with the Khalifa in roughly 1924-25, he died in infancy, Mirza Tahir Ahmad was born in 1928, he would go on to be the 4th Khalifa.

 Meri Maryam, Anwar-ul-Ulum, Vol. 17, pp. 347-372; Al Fazl, 12 July 1944, pp. 1-8

 Having remained ill for quite some time, Hazrat Umm-e-Tahir, Syeda Maryam Begum Sahibara, passed away on 5 March 1944.
 This naturally brought grief to the Jamaat at large, but it struck her husband, Hazrat Mirza Bashiruddin Mahmud Ahmad, Khalifatul Masih IIra the most.